tess-hartis/tess-hartis.github.io/_posts/2022-03-11-Dependency-Injection-and-Dependency-Inversion.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The example above defines the class `DogPatient`, which depends on the class
-`Veteranarian`.
+`Veterinarian`.
 The dependency object is created within the class by saying `new
-Veteranarian`.
+Veterinarian`.
 This is also called "newing up" the dependency.
 In this case, the
 object is directly creating its dependency.
 This is not an example of dependency
 injection.
 Dependency injection is just a fancy way of saying that something
 else is going to provide the object its dependency when, and only when, it is